Cyclic group: Cayley graph

 A Cayley graph is a graph defined from a pair (G,S) where G is a group and S is a set of generators for the group; it has a vertex for each group element, and an edge for each product of an element with a generator.
 In the case of a finite cyclic group, with its single generator, the Cayley graph is a cycle graph, and for an infinite cyclic group with its generator the Cayley graph is a doubly infinite path graph.
 However, Cayley graphs can be defined from other sets of generators as well.
 The Cayley graphs of cyclic groups with arbitrary generator sets are called circulant graphs.
 These graphs may be represented geometrically as a set of equally spaced points on a circle or on a line, with each point connected to neighbors with the same set of distances as each other point.
 They are exactly the vertex-transitive graphs whose symmetry group includes a transitive cyclic group.

 Endomorphisms

 The endomorphism ring of the abelian group Z/nZ is isomorphic to Z/nZ itself as a ring.
 Under this isomorphism, the number r corresponds to the endomorphism of Z/nZ that maps each element to the sum of r copies of it.
 This is a bijection if and only if r is coprime with n, so the automorphism group of Z/nZ is isomorphic to the unit group (Z/nZ)×.

 Similarly, the endomorphism ring of the additive group of Z is isomorphic to the ring Z. Its automorphism group is isomorphic to the group of units of the ring Z, which is ({−1, +1}, ×) ≅ C_{2}.

+Tensor product and Hom of cyclic groups

+The tensor product Z/mZ ⊗ Z/nZ can be shown to be isomorphic to Z / gcd(m, n)Z. So we can form the collection of group homomorphisms from Z/mZ to Z/nZ, denoted hom(Z/mZ, Z/nZ), which is itself a group.

+For the tensor product, this is a consequence of the general fact that R/I ⊗_{R} R/J ≅ R/(I + J), where R is a commutative ring with unit and I and J are ideals of the ring.
+For the Hom group, recall that it is isomorphic to the subgroup of Z / nZ consisting of the elements of order dividing m.
+That subgroup is cyclic of order gcd(m, n), which completes the proof.